 |> About Judith |

 In 1999, I bought the distributorship for Manos del Uruguay yarn, a product I had loved since I owned my yarn shop.
 It was a great pleasure developing a relationship with the women's cooperative that produces this yarn and designing patterns for it.
-These designs comprise the Design Source Collections for sweaters and home decor that are available through yarn shops across the country.
+These designs comprise the Design Source Collections for sweaters and home decor.

 Copyright Judith Shangold 2012